University of Colorado Student Government: Legislative Branch

 The Legislative Branch, called Legislative Council, is CUSG's policy-making body.
 Legislative Council has final approval over the CUSG budget and the programmatic operation of all Cost Centers and CUSG services.
 There are two equal houses to Legislative Council, Representative Council and the Council of Colleges and Schools (CCS).
-Representative Council is composed of nine popularly elected Representatives who serve one-year terms; five Representatives are elected in the fall and four in the spring.
-The Council of Colleges and Schools has nine seats, one for each college and school on campus.
+Representative Council is composed of eight popularly elected Representatives who serve one-year terms; four Representatives are elected in the fall and four in the spring.
+The Council of Colleges and Schools has eight seats, one for each college and school on campus.
 CCS Senators are elected by their constituent colleges and schools, while some are appointed.
 Each school has only one vote.
 Legislative Council elects a Legislative Council President and Vice President to preside over the body.

 Joint and Advisory Boards

 Working with Legislative Council is a group of eight Joint Boards and Advisory Boards that provide oversight for several of CUSG's Cost Centers and operations.
 Joint Boards act as boards of directors, governing and supervising each Cost Center's management structure.
 The Joint Boards include the Recreation Board, the Health Board, the University Memorial Center (UMC) Board, the Air Board, the WRC Board, the Environmental Center Board, the Cultural Events Board (CEB) and the Finance Board.
 Finance Board is unique in that it does not oversee a single cost center, but manages student fees and creates the annual budget.
 Each Joint Board is led by a chair, elected internally by the board and subject to ratification by two-thirds of Legislative Council.

 Overseeing the everyday operations of the CUSG Cost Centers is a major responsibility for the student government.
-Cost Centers include the Student Recreation Center, Wardenburg Health Center, University Memorial Center (UMC), Environmental Center, Student Organizations Finance Office (SOFO), Women's Resource Center (WRC), Off-Campus Student Services (OCSS), Student Legal Services, Cultural Events Board (CEB), Volunteer Resource Center, KVCU Radio 1190 and the Student Outreach & Retention Center for Equity (SORCE).
+Cost Centers include the Student Recreation Center, University Memorial Center (UMC), Environmental Center, Center for Student Involvement (CSI), Off-Campus Life (OCL), Student Legal Services, Cultural Events Board (CEB), Service Learning & Impact in Community Engagement (SLICE), KVCU Radio 1190, Distinguished Speakers Board (DSB), and the Student Organization Allocation Committee (SOAC).
 In conjunction with the Executives, each Cost Center submits a yearly student fee budget to Finance Board for final consideration and inclusion in the next fiscal year's student fee.

 Judicial Branch

-The Judicial Branch performs the judiciary function for CUSG and is known as the Appellate Court.
-Seven justices serve on the Appellate Court, led by a Chief Justice and a Deputy Chief Justice.
-The Appellate Court has the final adjudicating authority over questions of the CUSG Constitution.
+The Judicial Branch performs the judiciary function for CUSG and is known as the CUSG Court.
+Seven justices serve on the CUSG Court, led by a Chief Justice and a Deputy Chief Justice.
+The CUSG Court has the final adjudicating authority over questions of the CUSG Constitution.
 Justices are appointed by the Executive and subject to ratification by a two-thirds vote of Legislative Council.
-The Appellate Court has the final authority on questions of constitutional interpretation for the CUSG when such questions are submitted by any student.
+The CUSG Court has the final authority on questions of constitutional interpretation for the CUSG when such questions are submitted by any student.
 All decisions by the Court are binding and valid on all affected parties.